Otagera/pod-generator/README.md

 # `Live Demo`
-This is the github page of my portfolio that could be found [here](http://lenxo-chatapp.herokuapp.com/).
+This is the github page of my portfolio that could be found [here](http://pod-generator.herokuapp.com/).

-This project was created using ExpressJs, Typescript, Socket.io
+This project was created using ExpressJs, Typescript, ExcelJs

 ## Available Scripts